ArdArk-youtube/Ardunio-code-and-instructions-tiktok/README.md

 Next,
   Video for assembly:THERE IS NO VIDEO YET.
 COME BACK LATER FOR UPDATES Get 4 male to female wires.
+SEE "PIC 1" on main branch

 Arduino                              PCA9685
 GND <-------------------------------> GND